-- 1. Understand the conceptual Skills of learning, training, training need assessment and compare training and development - 2. apply the knowledge gained in designing a training programme and various methods of training and apply the same to business situations. - 3. develop insights into various training methods and apply the same to business situation to identify typical style and needs - 4.
+- 1. Understand the conceptual Skills of learning, training need assessment and compare training and development - 2. apply the knowledge gained in designing a training programme and various methods of training and apply the same to business situations. - 3. develop insights into various training methods and apply the same to business situation to identify typical style and needs - 4.
 Develop insight into various uses of recent technology in training program - 5.
 Demonstrate conceptual understanding of evaluation of training.

 INTERNATIONAL HUMAN RESOURCE MANAGEMENT

+Course Code: MBA223H3 Credits: 3:0:0

-Pre requisites: Basic knowledge on Human Resource Management Contact Hours: 42L
+Prerequisite: Basic knowledge on Human Resource Management Contact Hours: 42L

 Course Coordinator: Dr. Pallavi.B